lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 * box-bg.png - Used as a background behind the character and log pages.
 * jumbotron.png - Home page image.

+> <i class="fa fa-exclamation-triangle"></i> **Note:** Some browsers (notably Chrome) are stubborn about reloading theme images right away.
+You may need to clear your image cache or try viewing it in private/incognito mode to see your images right after you've uploaded them.

 ### Choosing a Header Background

 The default style positions the header background in a 200 pixel high area using `background-size: cover` and `background-position: center`.